imbingz/Timed-Quiz-App/README.md

 <a name = "Pseudocode"></a>
 ### 6. Pseudocode - Logic Steps
+* Create an event handler for the start button.
+  * When the button is licked, the timer will start to count down
-* After the 'click' event, the users will be prompted to enter the password length.
+  * When the button is clicked, the question will be displayed with answer options, the start button will disappear from screen.
-* Need a variable that holds the users input.
-* Check if the users input is a number between 8 and 128.
-* If not(such as letters, null, space, symbols, or numbers out of range), keep prompting until the input is as desired.
-* Ask users whether they would like their passwords to contain numbers, uppercase letters, lowercase letters and symbols.
-* Create a variable to hold each answer.
-* If users select no to all questions, then ask these questions again.
-* Collect user preference and assign to a variable.
-* Generate random password characters.
-* Create a variable that holds the sum of those random characters.
+* When the queston is answered, another question with answer options will be presented
+* If the answer is wrong, time will be subtracted from the timer as penalty.
+* When all the questions are answered, or timer is 0, whichever happens sooner, the quiz is over.
+* Compare score of each play and store the high score along with initials.
+* Display the high score to user without displaying questions/options and start button.
+* User has options to try again or back to homepage.

 <a name="Installation"></a>
 ### 7. Installation